gxf1212/notes/techniques/Building-blogs.md

   # conda install sphinx
   ```

-  > it's recommended to use `pip`, at least on Windows
+  > - it's recommended to use `pip`, at least on Windows
+  > - if you want to build a code API or insert docstrings, please install sphinx right in the environment for development!
+The packages needs to be imported.

   other basic installation: